yeokim5/Moppy/docs/checkbox.md

 - [ ] Create a project roadmap outlining completed and future steps.
 - [ ] Write a project completion report summarizing outcomes.
 - [ ] Develop portfolio presentation materials (e.g., blog posts, demo videos).
+- [ ] Document the CCPP algorithm and its integration with perception and navigation modules.

+---